Pradnya1208/Walmart-store-sales-prediction/README.md

 #### Analyzing Variables:
 We will use following plots:
 The **discrete plot** is for finite numbers.
-We will use `boxplo`t, to see the medians and interquartile ranges, and the striplot, which is a better way of seeing the distribution, even more when lots of outliers are present.
+We will use `boxplot`, to see the medians and interquartile ranges, and the striplot, which is a better way of seeing the distribution, even more when lots of outliers are present.

 The **continuous plot**, as the name says, is for continuous variables.
 We will see the distribution of probabilities and use `BoxCox` to understand if there is increase of correlation and decrease of skewness for each variable.
 In some cases the process of transforming a variable can help, depending on the model.